-According to a study from the U.S. Energy Information Administration (EIA), air-conditioners account for a full 6 percent of U.S. energy consumption.
+According to a study from the U.S. Energy Information Administration (EIA), air conditioners account for a full 6% of U.S. energy consumption.
 It’s a huge number, and a large issue for those concerned with global warming.
-This massive consumption is compounded by the fact that A/C units use hydrofluorocarbons (HFCs) to provide their cooling power.
+This massive consumption is compounded by the fact that air conditioning units use hydrofluorocarbons (HFCs) to provide their cooling power.
 HFCs are well-known pollutants that are a major cause of some of the greenhouse gases that lead to climate change.
-In fact, a recent energy accord between 200 countries addressed limiting HFCs because of their dangerous status.
+In fact, a 2016 energy accord between 200 countries addressed limiting HFCs because of their dangerous status.

 These cool hacks deliver strategies for keeping body temperatures down even when it’s blisteringly hot outside.
 This will not only make you feel better and help lower energy costs, but it might keep you from getting sick, too.